Boat Dive Schedule and Dive Sites

 Blue Room

-This well hidden cave gets its name from the dazzling blue color of the water when viewed from inside.
+More of a snorkel site than a dive site, this well hidden cave gets its name from the dazzling blue color of the water when viewed from inside.
+Typically filled with many glassy sweepers, there is more than just stunning rock formations.
 Look out for lobster colonies next to the underwater pinnacle.
+The entrance is covered with coral patches and a short swim brings you to the reef.